martprenger/IWA/README.md

 PHP         8.3.3
 Laravel     10.47.0

-Delete semicolon from php.ini at folowing line:
+Delete semicolon from php.ini at following line:
  - ;extension=zip

 Cd into IWA-API and run: